Cyan

-Cyan (/ˈsaɪ.ən, -æn/) is the color between green and blue on the visible spectrum of light.
-It is evoked by light with a predominant wavelength between 490 and 520 nm, between the wavelengths of green and blue.
+Cyan (/ˈsaɪ.ən, -æn/) is the color between blue and green on the visible spectrum of light.
+It is evoked by light with a predominant wavelength between 500 and 520 nm, between the wavelengths of green and blue.

 In the subtractive color system, or CMYK color model, which can be overlaid to produce all colors in paint and color printing, cyan is one of the primary colors, along with magenta and yellow.
 In the additive color system, or RGB color model, used to create all the colors on a computer or television display, cyan is made by mixing equal amounts of green and blue light.
 Cyan is the complement of red; it can be made by the removal of red from white.
 Mixing red light and cyan light at the right intensity will make white light.
+It is commonly seen on a bright, sunny day in the sky.

+Shades and variations

+Different shades of cyan can vary in terms of hue, chroma (also known as saturation, intensity, or colorfulness), or lightness (or value, tone, or brightness), or any combination of these characteristics.
+Differences in value can also be referred to as tints and shades, with a tint being a cyan mixed with white, and a shade being mixed with black.

+Color nomenclature is subjective.
+Many shades of cyan with a bluish hue are called blue.
+Similarly, those with a greenish hue are referred to as green.
+A cyan with a dark shade is commonly known as teal.
+A teal blue shade leans toward the blue end of the spectrum.
+Variations of teal with a greener tint are commonly referred to as teal green.

-Colors in the cyan color range are teal, turquoise, electric blue, aquamarine, and others described as blue-green.
+Turquoise, reminiscent of the stone with the same name, is a shade in the green spectrum of cyan hues.
+Celeste is a lightly tinted cyan that represents the color of a clear sky.
+Other colors in the cyan color range are electric blue, aquamarine, and others described as blue-green.